 The vocabulary of human languages has been argued to support efficient communication by optimizing the trade-off between simplicity and informativeness (Kemp and Regier 2012).
-The argument has been based on cross-linguistic analyses of vocabulary in semantic domains of content words such as kinship, color, and number terms.
-The present work extends this analysis to a category of function words: indefinite pronouns (e.g. someone, anyone, no-one, cf. Haspelmath 2001).
+The argument has been originally based on cross-linguistic analyses of vocabulary in semantic domains of content words such as kinship, color, and number terms.
+The present work applies this analysis to a category of function words: indefinite pronouns (e.g. someone, anyone, no one, cf. Haspelmath 1997).
 We build on previous work to establish the meaning space and featural make-up for indefinite pronouns, and show that indefinite pronoun systems across languages optimize the simplicity/informativeness trade-off.
-This demonstrates that pressures for efficient communication shape both content and function word categories, thus tying in with the conclusions of recent work on quantifiers by Steinert-Threlkeld (2019).
-Furthermore, we argue that the trade-off may explain some of the universal properties of indefinite pronouns, thus reducing the explanatory load for linguistic theories.
+This demonstrates that pressures for efficient communication shape both content and function word categories.
+In doing so, our work aligns with several concurrent studies exploring the simplicity/informativeness trade-off in functional vocabulary (Steinert-Threlkeld 2019, 2021, Mollica, Bacon, Zaslavsky, Xu, Regier, and Kemp 2021, Zaslavsky, Maldonado, and Culbertson 2021, Uegaki 2022).
+Importantly, we further argue that the trade-off may explain some of the universal properties of indefinite pronouns, thus reducing the explanatory load for linguistic theories.